iambst/CYBR8420_Titans_SA_Project/Project_Proposal.md

   - Nextcloud users can create public URLs when sharing files.
 Logging of file-related actions, as well as disallowing access based on file access rules is also available.
   - Users can interact with the browser-based text editor, bookmarking service, URL shortening suite, gallery, RSS feed reader and document viewer tools from within Nextcloud.

-# Some security needs
+# Some essential security needs

-  - Secured and confidential submission of client files.
+  - Secure the storage of client files.
-  - Secure the server from Man-in-the-middle attacks.
-  - Restrict the access of data by administrators.
+  - Restrict the access of user's data to other users or groups.
-  - Proper Encryption algorithms to encrypt the user data in case of unauthorized access.
+  - Provide encryption to the user data to provide confidentiality.
-  - Proper security measures to monitor backup and restore systems.
+  - Have counter measures to contain the damage caused by any malicoius programs.
+  - Ability to invalidate the session if device is stolen.
+  - Secure the server from different types of attacks like Man-in-the-middle, DDOS etc.

  # Security Features

   - The system uses PGP key to ensure confidential submission and authentication.
   - Next cloud server uses bcrypt algorithm for security and performance thus avoiding Denial-of-service attacks.
   - Nextcloud uses a RFC 4086 compliant mixer to generate cryptographically secure pseudo-random numbers.
   - The project sites (website, repository, and download URLs) support HTTPS using TLS.
   - The security mechanisms within the software produced by the project implements perfect forward secrecy for key agreement protocols   so a session key derived from a set of long-term keys cannot be compromised if one of the long-term keys is compromised in the future.